tiptoeand/tiptoe-web/README.md

 - image: contains image files
 - projects: Projects page with sections for each previous project
 - store: Store page currently in progress

+## How To Add New Products

+## How To Deploy New Version of the Website